 The Reading Muhlenberg Career & Technology Center is an educational partnership of the Reading and Muhlenberg School Districts to provide students residing within the geographical boundaries of these two districts with a quality program of career and technical education.
-The governing body of the School is composed of six (6) board members, three (3) from each school district, with two (2) alternate members, one (1) from each district.
+The governing body of the School is composed of six (6) board members, three (3) from each school district, with four (4) alternate members, two (2) from each district.

-Members are appointed to the Joint School Committee by the elected school directors of the representative school boards.
-Joint School Committee members serve a three-year term, and alternate members, a one-year term.
-The Joint School Committee is responsible for appointing a chairperson, superintendent of record, and solicitor.
+Members are appointed to the Joint School Committee (JSC) by the elected school directors of the representative school boards.
+The JSC members serve a three-year term and alternate members, a one-year term.
+The JSC is responsible for appointing a chairperson, treasurer, secretary, superintendent of record, and solicitor.

-SOME FAST FACTS (2013-14):
+SOME FAST FACTS (2017-2018):